-Although when taken together, survey period had a marginally non-significant effect on per-locus allelic diversity (Pi) in El Carrizal (ANOVA, F2,3489=2.90, p=0.055); pairwise comparisons revealed a significant decrease from the pre-spray survey to the 8-month post-spray survey (Tukeys HSD test, P < 0.05), that recovered to an intermediate value by the 22-month post-spray survey that did not differ significantly from either the pre-spray or 8-month post-spray (Table 2).
+Although when taken together, survey period had a marginally non-significant effect on per-locus allelic diversity (Pi) in El Carrizal (ANOVA, F2,3489=2.90, p=0.055).
+Pairwise comparisons revealed a significant decrease in Pi from the pre-spray survey to the 8-month post-spray survey (Tukeys HSD test, P < 0.05), which recovered to an intermediate value by the 22-month post-spray survey and that did not differ significantly from either the pre-spray or 8-month post-spray (Table 2).
 Population samples for both villages showed very low though statistically significant genetic differentiation over time (FST ~ 0.005), with the exception of the 8-month and 22-month post-spray periods in El Carrizal, for which differentiation nearly doubled (FST = 0.0085; Table 2).
 These results are similar to previous studies (Dorn et al. 2003, Ramirez-Sierra et al. 2010, Stevens et al. 2015) showing systematically high genetic diversity in T. dimidiata despite periodic spraying campaigns both within villages and across the region since 2000.
 The population inbreeding coefficient (FIS) decreased from 0.29 to 0.15 from the pre-spray to the 8-month post-spray survey, increasing to 0.20 by the 22-month post-spray survey (Table 2).
-FIS in El Chaperno was similar to the pre-spray value for El Carrizal both prior to and following the dispersal season (Table 2).
+FIS in untreated El Chaperno was similar to the pre-spray value for El Carrizal both prior to and following the dispersal season (Table 2).

 Both residual survival and local movement contributed to re-infestation

 To determine the source(s) of house re-infestation, we first evaluated whether insects from re-infestated houses represented a random sample of the pre-spray population, as expected if household infestations were fully eliminated and then repopulated by immigrants without regard to spatial origin.
-The hypothesis of panmictic replacement was not supported: 47.2% of post-spray samples were most closely related to a pre-spray sample from the same house, significantly more likely than that expected by chance (randomization test, P < 0.001, threshold cutoff = 19.4%).
+The hypothesis of panmictic replacement was not supported: 47.2% of post-spray T. dimidiata were most closely related to a pre-spray T. dimidiata from the same house, significantly more likely than that expected by chance (randomization test, P < 0.001, threshold cutoff = 19.4%).
 These findings are consistent with direct observation that a single insecticide treatment eliminates <20% of domiciliated insects in a house, leaving a large pool of potential survivors to repopulate the house (Monroy et al. 1998b).
 Houses whose construction makes them susceptible to T. dimidiata infestation are characterized by the presence of physical refuges where insects can hide and possibly escape insecticide contact, including absent or cracked wall plaster, unfinished floors and roofs (Bustamante et al. 2009, 2014, Sol Gaspe et al. 2015).
 Eggs are also known to be resistant to insecticide (Zeledón et al., 1970a), and evolved resistance to pesticides has been reported in related triatomines as a result of sustained eradication programs (Mougabure-Cueto & Picollo 2015), although resistance has not yet been documented in T. dimidiata.
 Moreover, insects may enter vacant niches post-spray from the immediate peridomestic environment.
 Peridomestic refuges, including domestic animal enclosures, wood piles, stone walls, and other structures with abundant crevices, can serve as significant insect reservoirs, and blood feeding patterns are suggestive of high levels of movement between the house interior and peridomestic spaces in both T. dimidiata and T. infestans (Bustamante et al. 2014, De Urieste-Stone et al. 2015, Guertler & Yadon 2015, Provecho et al. 2017).